golang/proposal/design/27935-unbounded-queue-package.md

 avoided in libraries.

-The memory footprint for a 128 sized internal slice causes, in the worst case scenario, a 4072 bytes of memory allocated but not used.
+The memory footprint for a 128 sized internal slice causes, in the worst case scenario, a 2040 bytes of memory allocated (on a 64bit system) but not used.
 Switching to 64 means roughly half the memory would be used with a slight ~2.89% performance drop (252813ns vs 260137ns).
 The extra memory footprint is not worth the extra performance gain is a very good point to make.
 Should we change this value to 64 or maybe make it configurable?

 Should we also provide a safe for concurrent use implementation?
-A specialized implementation that would rely on atomic operations to update its internal indices and length could offer a much better performance when comparing to a similar implementation that relies on mutexes.
-Maybe a linked channel approach would be the best solution for a safe for concurrent use, yet very performant solution.
-I'll be testing this approach in the near future.
+A specialized implementation that would rely on atomic operations to update its internal indices and length could offer a much better performance when comparing to a similar implementation that relies on a mutex.

 With the impending release of generics, should we wait to release the new queue package once the new generics framework is released?